 Through his legacy, Nathan L Wolfson, z”l sought to establish a program to provide educational scholarships to blind and visually impaired Jewish college students.
 In the last 6 years, our winners have received awards totaling $315,000.
-Our winners have demonstrated strong academic achievement, as well as engagement in the Jewish community.
-We are thrilled to be able to support these outstanding students.
-We honor and applaud their many achievements.

 University of Virginia (Architecture) Master’s Student